 One of the easiest (and most fun) ways to instantly relieve baby’s teething woes is to introduce teething toys.
 One of our favourites is the awesome Malarkey Kids Munch Mitt.
 Just as the name suggests, the Munch Mitt slips over baby’s hand and stays put with a handy (and super comfy) soft velcro band.

 Brightly coloured, crinkly when squeezed and featuring a completely safe, textured, food-grade silicone panel to soothe gums.
 Most importantly, the Munch Mitt is a joy for babes who love to chomp and play!
-An excellent baby shower gift, you’ll find the Malarkey Kids Munch Mitt at Baby Bunting for a special price for a limited time!
+An excellent baby shower gift, you’ll find the Malarkey Kids Munch Mitt at Baby Bunting!

 Rub Your Baby’s Gums